 Almost all of them are gone now.
 But through the Testaments Archive, these men and women will continue to connect with future generations, and share their experiences as first-hand witnesses of World War 2 as it erupted around them.
-Even for those with only a modest interest in those years, there are so many wonderful stories of young men and young women here, all too frequently growing up very young and very fast.
 There is much more to be discovered here than a record of names, places, dates, and numbers.
 These are up close and personal accounts of events that changed the world.
 Theirs is the singular ‘stuff’ of everyday lives that formed the fabric of our history.
 Welcome.

 The Digital Historian Project (DHPTM)is a cloud-based digital environment that offers workflows and resources to enable anyone to explore and celebrate their Canadian heritage and history in unique and collaborative ways.
 It creates a bridge to our future through our past.
 Download information here.